RavicharanN/testbeds-MLFlow/README.md

 * Node 0 in our setup is the tracking server that is exposed to the public
 * Node 1 and Node 2 will run the postgres DB and the MiniIO artifact stores repectively

-## Setting up Postgres server on Node 1
+## Set up Postgres server on Node 1

 The Docker Compose file required to set up the Postgres database is provided in this repository.
 First, navigate to the directory where the docker-compose-postgres.yaml file is located.
 Since Node 0 is the only node exposed to the public, you must transfer the file to Node 0 first and then forward it to Node 1.